rooch-network/rooch/crates/rooch-framework/doc/schnorr.md

 ## Function `verify`

 @param signature: A 65-bytes signature that is signed using Schnorr over Secpk256k1 key pairs.
+@param public_key: A 64-bytes public key that is used to sign messages.
 @param msg: The message that the signature is signed against.
 @param hash: The hash function used to hash the message when signing.